 Also available on Line

 THE ACCIDENTAL ASSASSIN*****

 My favourite book and indulgence.
 Victor Green, an unmarried tax inspector has the misfortune to fall from a tree and land on in the process killing him.
 The victim is Mauler Maguire, thug and his death precipitates gang warfare in the Isle of Wight.
 When the local paper misprints Victor's name as Vincent, he is mistaken for international assassin Vincenzo Verdi with alarming results.
 This is the antidote to all Crime Novels.
 Available from Amazon, Waterstones and through the History Press; www.thehistorypress.co.uk

 - or from me!

 Now in line for a film version.
 Date to be announced.

 Sometimes you have to write something just because it is interesting.
 I came across the story of Jem Belcher, Georgian prizefighter and his life fascinated me so I wrote a novel based on his story.

 Finding Jem Belcher

-This novel is a work of "faction," blending the known facts with a dose to bring Jem's world to life.
+This novel is a work of "faction," blending the known facts with a dose of fiction to bring Jem's world to life.
 A tale of love and loss,